awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ```

 **Example Policy to Allow Stopping Database Activity Streams**
-The following IAM policy example allows a user or role to stop database activity streams\.
+The following IAM policy example allows a user or role to stop activity streams\.

 ```
 {